csjung-tayo/csjung-tayo/README.md

 - 👋 Hi, I’m Saerom "Celia" Jung @csjung-tayo
 - ✈️ Stayed in the U.S. for +6 years, but currently resides in Seoul, South Korea
 - 👀 I’m interested in Front-end programming, Marketing, Data Analysis, Data Visualization, and Modeling!
-- 💫 I'm building on a data analysis project "Pesonalized Hotel Recommendation System" with my collegues at AI hub Yangjae
+- 💫 I just finished a data analysis project "Pesonalized Hotel Recommendation System" with my collegues at the AI hub Yangjae
-- 🌱 I’m currently learning SQL and Vue.js
+- 🌱 I’m trying to learn SQL and Vue.js
 - 📫 How to reach me: saerom.celiajung@gmail.com

 <!---